+"ESG"

+environmental, social and governance;

+"ESMA"

+the European Securities and Markets Authority;

+"EU"

+the European Union;

+"FATCA" or the "Foreign Account Tax Compliance Act"

+Sections 1471 through 1474 of the Code, any current or future regulations or official interpretations thereof, and any agreement entered into pursuant to Section 1471(b) of the Code, or any fiscal or regulatory legislation, rules or practices adopted pursuant to any intergovernmental agreement entered into in connection with the implementation of these Sections of the Code;

+"Financial Account"

+"Financial Account" as used in the intergovernmental agreement between the United States and Ireland for the purposes of FATCA;

+"Financial Institution"

+a "Financial Institution" as defined in FATCA:

+"FINRA"

+United States Financial Industry Regulatory Authority:

+"First Valuation Point"

+close of business in the market that closes first of which the investments of the Company are traded on the relevant Dealing Day;

+"FDIs"

+financial derivative instruments that derive their value from the value of an underlying asset, reference rate or index:

+"Fitch Ratings"

+Fitch Ratings Inc.;

+"Fund" or "Funds"

+a sub-fund of the Company established by the Directors and the Manager (with the prior approval of the Central Bank) and constituting a separate portfolio of assets invested in accordance with the investment objective and policies applicable to such Fund as specified in this Prospectus and any Supplement thereto;

+"GDPR"

+Regulation (EU) 2016/679 known as the General Data Protection Regulation;

+"Global Supplement"

-"Financial Account" a "Financial Account" as used in the intergovernmental agreement between the United States and Ireland for the purposes of FATCA; "Financial Institution" a "Financial Institution" as defined in FATCA; "FINRA" United States Financial Industry Regulatory Authority; "First Valuation Point" close of business in the market that closes first of which the investments of the Company are traded on the relevant Dealing Day; "FDIs" financial derivative instruments that derive their value from the value of an underlying asset, reference rate or index; "Fitch Ratings" Fitch Ratings Inc.; "Fund" or "Funds" a sub-fund of the Company established by the Directors and the Manager (with the prior approval of the Central Bank) and constituting a separate portfolio of assets invested in accordance with the investment objective and policies applicable to such Fund as specified in this Prospectus and any Supplement thereto; "GDPR" Regulation (EU) 2016/679 known as the General Data Protection Regulation; "Global Supplement" a supplement to the Prospectus issued on behalf of the Company for the purpose of listing the existing Funds; "High Yield Debt Securities" debt securities that, at the time of purchase, are rated outside the four highest tiers assigned by any rating agency recognised by any national regulatory or governmental agency (including but not limited to the Central Bank), such as Moody's (Aaa, Aa, A, Baa), S&P's (AAA, AA, A, BBB), or Fitch Ratings (AAA, AA, A, BBB), or are unrated but determined by the Investment Manager to be of comparable quality; "Inflation-Linked Investment" an investment in Treasury Inflation Protected Securities which are U.S. government bonds whose principal is adjusted for inflation as measured by the Consumer Price Index for All Urban Consumers as computed by the U.S. Bureau of Labor statistics and other U.S. and non-U.S. inflation-indexed securities; "Initial Offer Price" the price at which a Class of Shares is first offered or at which it is reoffered as specified in the section
+a supplement to the Prospectus issued on behalf of the Company for the purpose of listing the existing Funds;

+"High Yield Debt Securities"

+debt securities that, at the time of purchase, are rated outside the four highest tiers assigned by any rating agency recognised by any national regulatory or governmental agency (including but not limited to the Central Bank), such as Moody's (Aaa, Aa, A, Baa), S&P's (AAA, AA, A, BBB), or Fitch Ratings (AAA, AA, A, BBB), or are unrated but determined by the Investment Manager to be of comparable quality;

+"Inflation-Linked Investment"

+an investment in Treasury Inflation Protected Securities which are U.S. government bonds whose principal is adjusted for inflation as measured by the Consumer Price Index for All Urban Consumers as computed by the U.S. Bureau of Labor statistics and other U.S. and non-U.S. inflation-indexed securities:

+"Initial Offer Price"

-"ADMINISTRATION OF THE COMPANY: How to Purchase Shares";
+the price at which a Class of Shares is first offered or at which it is reoffered as specified in the section "ADMINISTRATION OF THE COMPANY: How to Purchase Shares";

-"Investment Grade Debt Securities" securities that, at the time of purchase, are rated within the four highest tiers assigned by any rating agency recognised by any national regulatory or governmental agency (including but not limited to the Central Bank), such as Moody's (Aaa, Aa, A, Baa), S&P's (AAA, AA, A, BBB), or Fitch Ratings (AAA, AA, A, BBB), or, are unrated but determined by the Investment Manager to be of comparable quality;
+"Investment Grade Debt Securities"

+securities that, at the time of purchase, are rated within the four highest tiers assigned by any rating agency recognised by any national regulatory or governmental agency (including but not limited to the Central Bank), such as Moody's (Aaa, Aa, A, Baa), S&P's (AAA, AA, A, BBB), or Fitch Ratings (AAA, AA, A, BBB), or, are unrated but determined by the Investment Manager to be of comparable quality;

+"Investment Management Agreement"

+the agreement dated 17 September 2018 between the Company, the Manager and the Investment Manager, as may be amended from time to time;

+"Investment Manager"

-- "Investment Management the agreement dated 17 September 2018 between the Company, the Manager and the Investment Manager, as may be amended from time to time; - "Investment Manager" Lord, Abbett & Co.
-LLC.; - "Key Information Document(s)" key information documents produced pursuant to Regulation (EU) No 1286/2014 of the European Parliament and of the Council on key information documents for packaged retail and insurance-based investment companies (PRIIPs); - "Light Green Fund" a Fund that that seeks to comply with the principles of Article 8 of the SFDR as specified in the Supplement for the relevant Fund; - "Manager" Lord Abbett (Ireland) Ltd;
+Lord, Abbett & Co.
+LLC.;

+"Key Information Document(s)"

+key information documents produced pursuant to Regulation (EU) No 1286/2014 of the European Parliament and of the Council on key information documents for packaged retail and insurancebased investment companies (PRIIPs);

+"Light Green Fund"

+a Fund that that seeks to comply with the principles of Article 8 of the SFDR as specified in the Supplement for the relevant Fund;

+"Manager"

+Lord Abbett (Ireland) Ltd;